WorldBrain/storex-docs/docs/storex-hub/roadmap/README.md

 ## Status

-Currently StorexHub has 3 functionalities:
+Currently Storex Hub has 3 functionalities:

 1. Register a new remote application (with no persistent storage)
 2. Listen to Memex data changes